About Fairafric

 At , Andrada and Nele met the managing director of Fairafric, Michael Marmon-Halm.
 As Nele was going to for a non-work-related project, she was invited to visit the factory, which happened on the 1st of September.

-It was impressive to see that there is no need to export cocoa beans to be manufactured into a chocolate bar.
-After a chat with the quality manager to learn more about the and explain the iMIS Food platform and the Export Program, Nele got the chance to visit the factory.
-Safety measurements were implemented before entering the production area, such as taking off jewellery, wearing a hair cover, a coat and a different set of shoes, and signing the and .
+It was impressive to see that there is no need to export cocoa to be manufactured into a chocolate bar.
+After a chat with the to learn more about the and explain the iMIS Food platform and the Export Program, Nele got the chance to visit the factory.
+Safety measurements were implemented before entering the area, such as taking off jewellery, wearing a hair cover, a coat and a different set of shoes, and signing the and .
 That day there was no production, but it was still impressive to see and learn about the different steps of producing a chocolate bar.

 The ingredients

-After the factory tour, Nele tried 2 different chocolate (70% dark chocolate with almonds and tigernut and 43% milk chocolate with hazelnuts) and had a little chat with the IT as they had about the iMIS Food system.
+After the factory tour, Nele tried 2 different chocolate (70% dark chocolate with almonds and tigernut and 43% milk chocolate with hazelnuts) and had a little chat with the IT personnel as they had questions about the iMIS Food system.
 All in all, it was a great experience, and we thank Fairafric for receiving us.

 iMIS Food